(rules updated 8 Feb 2016)

-The club has two regular competitions: the four Club Competitions and the monthly Hanafins Competition.
-You will find the rules for the Hanafins Competition here.
+The club has two regular competitions: the five Club Competitions and the monthly Copyart Competition.
+You will find the rules for the Copyart Competition here.

-There are four competition meetings during the year (see year program) they are all ‘Open’ Subject.
-‘Open’ means that the photograph may be of any subject.
-Additionally for 2016 we will have a dedicated Natural History competition that is aligned with the third Open competition.
+There are five competition meetings during the year (see year program) four are open, one nature.
+‘Open’ means that the photograph may be of any subject, while nature has to confirm to the PSNZ rules for nature photography.

 The entries in the club competition are either sent away to judges who are recognized for their photographic or artistic ability, or the images are judged by senior club members.

 Club Competition calendar 2018

 Competition 1 entries close 26th March 2018

 Judge: Colin Tyler LPSNZ

 open Results 23th July 2018